chaoer/seamline_experiment/README.md

 # seamline_experiment
-Python script used to build seamline using ArcPy and count runtime of  OrthoVista using it's log file
+Python script used in our paper.
+1. Build seamline using ArcPy within ArcGIS.
+2. Count the runtime of OrthoVista using it's log file.